nirmalchandra/nirmalchandra/README.md

 - **Driving Cultural Transformation**: Spearheaded a global cultural shift by creating and mentoring teams of developers and test engineers, instilling Test-Driven Development (TDD) methodologies into their development and testing practices.

+# 🔆 Highlights of My Commercial Product Leadership

+## Product Delivery and Operations
+- **Artifact Management**: Creating and managing private, public, and freemium artifact repositories (artifactories) for smooth product go-to-market (GTM) strategies and efficient product shipment to customers.

+- **Multi-Platform Build Pipelines**: Containerized build processes for easy local laptop development and CI/CD pipelines for deploying applications across multiple target platforms (Windows, Linux, macOS).

+- **Git Mirroring and CI/CD Integration**: Efficiently set up Git mirroring to leverage the benefits of both GitLab Pipelines and GitHub Actions, taking advantage of their freemium and subscription limits.

+## Product Licensing and Activation
+- **License Validation Mechanisms**: Integrated license validation mechanisms into CI/CD pipelines for validating smooth activation and optimal end-user experience.

+## Developer Enablement and Productivity
-- **Accelerating Time-to-Market**: Empowered developers worldwide by teaching declarative testing techniques, enabling them to achieve faster time-to-market by reducing development timeframes and increasing efficiency, eliminating the need for writing boilerplate code.
+- **Accelerating Time-to-Market**: Empowered developers worldwide by teaching and mentoring on declarative Infra Setup and automated testing techniques, enabling them to achieve faster time-to-market by reducing development timeframes and increasing efficiency, eliminating the need for writing boilerplate code.